 FACT SHEET: How the American Jobs Plan Will Create Millions of Good-Paying, Union Jobs in Clean Energy and Much More

 After decades of neglect, we must invest in modernizing our infrastructure and building a clean energy future.
-The American Jobs Plan is about creating millions of new good-paying, union jobs and building a clean energy future through big, bold investments in our infrastructure – all of it!
+The American Jobs Plan is about creating millions of new good-paying, union jobs and building a clean energy future through big, bold investments in our infrastructure.

-That means EV charging stations from coast to coast, updating our outdated electricity grid to run on clean energy and be more resilient to climate change, rebuilding crumbling water systems in danger of collapse and investing in high-speed rail, broadband, worker training, and the care economy.
+That means EV charging stations from coast to coast, making historic investments in clean energy to reduce carbon pollution, updating our outdated electricity grid to run on clean energy and be more resilient to climate change, investing in frontline communities that have been polluted by decades of environmental injustice, rebuilding crumbling water systems in danger of collapse and investing in high-speed rail, broadband, worker training, and the care economy.
 We need 21st century infrastructure for a 21st century America.

 If it helps build a stronger, better, and more prosperous America, it’s infrastructure.